LIAAD/Time-Matters/README.md

 Usage_examples (make sure that the input parameters are within quotes):

 Default Parameters:
-This configuration assumes "py_heideltime" as default temporal tagger, "single" as the default score_type and the default parameters of time_matters.
+This configuration assumes "py_heideltime" as default temporal tagger, "ByDoc" as the default score_type and the default parameters of time_matters.

 ``` bash
 Time_Matters_SingleDoc -i "['text', 'August 31st']"